Should you tackle the famous Lost City with kids?

 Later part of the Roman Empire, a large earthquake destroyed much of the city in 4th century AD.
 Trading paths then changed and by the 7th century, the city was largely deserted other than its Bedouin inhabitants.

-Often called “the Lost City”, it wasn’t until the early 19th century when Swiss explorer Johann Ludwig Burckhardt “rediscovered” it and it became known to the West.
+Often referred to as “the Lost City”, it wasn’t until the early 19th century when Swiss explorer Johann Ludwig Burckhardt “rediscovered” it, Petra became known to the West.

 The city, also referred to as the Rose City due to the magnificent colouring in the rocks is now Jordan’s most popular tourist attraction.
 In 1985 it was declared a UNESCO World Heritage site and in 2007, one of the modern 7 Wonders of the World.